dan-t/rusty-tags/README.md

 Additionally every dependency gets a tags file at its source directory, so jumping further to its dependencies is possible.

-If a dependency reexports parts of its own dependencies, then these reexported parts are also contained in the tags file of the dependency.

 Rust Standard Library Support
 =============================